 And don’t forget the conditioner!
 Moisture is super important for any curl type, including wavy hair, so make sure you always use a conditioning product every time you wash your hair.
 When it comes to deep conditioning, we recommend using a lighter formula that won’t weigh down your hair: our Hydro Crème Soothing Mask is great for this.
 For hair that isn’t as dry, you may choose to use this slightly less often, every other week should be enough.

 Top tips for styling wavy hair

 Knowing how to style your wavy hair is essential for getting the most from your curls.
 With the right knowledge and products, you’ll have the hair of your dreams in no time!

 - Wavy hair is easily weighed down and can lose shape quickly, so try to use only one styler in your routine to avoid build-up.
 The Hydro Style Flexi Jelly is a great option for medium hold without compromising on volume or Bouncy Strength Volume Foam for volume and a light hold.

 - Apply your styling products with your head upside down to get more volume at the roots.

 - Apply your products on soaking-wet hair.
 This will help disperse the product and make it lighter, so it won’t weigh down your texture

 - Scrunch, scrunch, and scrunch again.
 Scrunching encourages wavy hair to spring up, so it’s the best way to enhance loose textures.

 - Plop your wavy hair in a towel for some time before drying to encourage the wave formation.

 How to protect wavy hair in between washes

-If you want to make sure your waves last until the next wash, it is very important to protect them when you sleep.
+If you want to make sure your waves last until the next wash, it is very important to protect your curls when you sleep.
 To encourage the texture to spring up, we recommend sleeping with a tight satin scarf or a small bonnet that will keep the waves “scrunched” during the night.
 This will allow you to wake up with perfect, bouncy wavy hair!